greena13/react-hotkeys/README.md

 However, please note: the source code found in the lib/vendor directory is under the MIT License - please see the license file for each directory for more information.

+## Support

+If you wish to support `react-hotkeys` by supporting its maintainer, consider checking out the [Patreon page](https://www.patreon.com/aleckgreenham).

+More support options are coming soon.

 ## Install

 ### CommonJS & ES6 Modules